lblod/enrich-submission-service/README.md

 # enrich-submission-service
 Microservice to enrich a submission harvested from a published document.
-A submission can be enriched based on data in the triple store and by manual editing.
+A submission can be enriched with data from the triple store.

 ## Installation
 Add the following snippet to your `docker-compose.yml`: